New York Strip Roast with herb crust is a wonderful dinner. Nothing beats a perfectly cooked beef roast that’s tender, juicy, and full of flavor.

 Ways of Seasoning Your Roast Beef

 Combine fresh herbs and garlic with salt and pepper in a food processor to form a thick paste.
-Our recipe usesdijon mustard, garlic, rosemary, and thyme.
+My recipe uses Dijon mustard, garlic, rosemary, and thyme.
 You could also try brown sugar, garlic powder, onion powder, oregano, thyme, and parsley.

 Whatever you use for seasoning, allow 2 tablespoons of marinade for each pound of meat.
 And keep in mind that salt acts as a kind of meat tenderizer and really gets the meat’s juices flowing.